rootjatin/cses-solution/README.md

 # cses-solution
 ##
-solutions of cses.fi site for algorithm based problem
+solutions of cses.fi site for algorithm based problem for data structures and algorithms